sajjad960/ComfySloth_Nodejs-Express_MongoDB_Backend/README.md

 # ComfySloth - Demo mini-scale ecommerce website (Backend).
 ### Documentation (Swagger)
-  For API documentation, Please run this application and hit this route from any brawser.
+  For API documentation, Please run this application and hit this route from any browser.
  (http://localhost:9000/api-docs)
  > It's not fully completed yet.
 ### Features